gardener/logging/docs/development/skaffold.md

 ## Skaffold based development scenario for fluent-bit-vali-plugin

-It is possible to construct a local development environment for the logging stack based on [skaffold](https://skaffold.dev).
-It builds upon the gardener `skaffold` pipeline and provides a hook for building the deploying the `fluent-bit-plugin` into the local development kind cluster.
+It is possible to construct a local development environment for the logging stack based on [skaffold] (https://skaffold.dev).
+It builds upon the gardener `skaffold` pipeline and provides a hook for building and deploying the `fluent-bit-plugin` into the local development kind cluster.

 ![skaffold pipeline](images/skaffold.png)